 Golden Sela is a yellowish kind of Extra Long Grain Basmati rice.
 The rice is parboiled with its natural brown husk on it and then dehusked, which is why it has a yellow color.
 Due to the rice’s husk being parboiled, more nutrients are absorbed, making the rice more nutrient-rich.
 Golden Sela basmati rice develops fluffy, robust, and distinct grains when cooked.

 What health benefits can basmati rice provide?

-Basmati rice has more fiber than white rice.
+These types of Basmati rice in India have more fiber than white rice.
 The bran layers’ fibers contribute to basmati’s mild glycemic index.
 Great digestion and regular bowel movements are attributed to fiber content.
 Additionally, basmati is a fantastic option to control your hunger because of the carbohydrate amylose.

 Long-grain rice with a nutty flavor and deep perfume, basmati is aromatic.
-It has less arsenic than other types of rice.
+It has less arsenic than other types of basmati rice in India.
 Basmati rice has a unique nutritional profile since it is fortified with important vitamins and minerals.
 There are various delectable savory and sweet dishes made with basmati rice.
 It is available in white and brown variants.